Guidance

 Duty of candour process.

-• sent to the local SQAS as soon as possible, and no longer than 4 months after the symptomatic presentation
+• sent to the local SQAS as soon as possible (and no longer than 4 months after the symptomatic presentation), with both sender and recipient using secure NHSmail

 Local services should make sure that:

-• when there is a finding of ‘unsatisfactory assessment’, an SIAF should be completed and sent to the SIT and SQAS (SQAS will discuss with the service whether the case should be classified as a screening incident and whether any additional investigation or actions are required)
+• when there is a finding of ‘unsatisfactory assessment’, a screening incident assessment form (SIAF) should be completed and sent to the screening and immunisation team (SIT) and SQAS.
+SQAS will discuss with the service whether the case should be classified as a screening incident and whether any additional investigations or actions are required

 • review and record the results of all previous assessment review forms